AEB-labs/Java-application-exercise/docs/en/application-exercise.md

 New exchange rates can be entered for a given period.
 The entered exchange rate must be added to the data.
 There must be no overlap.

 If the new exchange rate falls within the periods of existing rates, the existing rates must be deleted if they are completely covered by the new rate.
-If an old rate falls only partially falls within the period of the new rate, the start or end date of the old rate must be adjusted so that the rates do not overlap, i.e. the old rate is directly adjacent to the new rate.
+If an old rate falls only partially within the period of the new rate, the start or end date of the old rate must be adjusted so that the rates do not overlap, but the old rate is directly adjacent to the new rate.

 All variants must be mapped in such a way that the newly entered rate always takes precedence over the existing rates.